 Requirement Council Officer Comments Principle 1: Context and Neighbourhood The proposed development is consistent with the desired future character of Burwood Town Centre.
 Character The development is consistent with the objective of the controls contained in BLEP 2012 and BDCP 2013.
 Principle 2: Built Form and Scale The height of the proposed development is considered to be an acceptable approach, consistent with the desired future character of Burwood Town Centre.
-The scale is appropriate, and directly responds to the site constraints, which includes the residential flat building to the southern boundary, surrounding heritage items, and existing development within the central commercial core.
-Principle 3: Density The proposal contains an FSR variation of 10%, which is consistent with Council's Carrying out Bonus Development in the Public Interest policy, and the increased floor space does not lead to any additional adverse impacts.
+The scale is appropriate, and directly responds to the site constraints, which includes the RFB to the southern boundary, surrounding heritage items, and existing development within the central commercial core.
+The proposed residential tower to the eastern end of the site provides adequate setbacks to the south and west.
+Principle 3: Density The proposal contains a floor space ratio (FSR) variation of 10%.
+The site is located within a strategic centre, with access to transport and services.
+The density with the 10% variation is compatible with the planned character for the area.
+The increased floor space does not give rise to any adverse impacts, and no additional view loss will occur.
 As such, is considered to provide a density which is in keeping with the desired future character.
-Principle 4: Sustainability A BASIX Certificate and relevant reports have been submitted with the development application.
+Principle 4: Sustainability A BASIX Certificate and relevant reports have been submitted with the DA.
 The certificates require sustainable development features to be installed into the development.
 The development achieves a good level of natural light and cross ventilation, with many of the proposed units having dual aspects or diagonal cross ventilation.
 The proposed development includes suitable provision of bicycle parking for both visitors and residents (provided in secure areas), and is in a location well served by public transport.
-Principle 5: Landscape A landscaping scheme has been prepared by a qualified Landscape Architect which provides appropriate planting to the communal open space creating a high quality landscape setting.
+Principle 5: Landscape A landscaping scheme has been prepared by a qualified Landscape Architect which provides appropriate planting to the communal open space, creating a high quality landscape setting.

 Requirement Council Officer Comments Principle 6: Amenity The proposal is considered to achieve good amenity, contributing to the positive living environment of residents, optimising internal amenity through complying room dimensions and efficient layouts, access to sunlight, natural ventilation, visual and acoustic privacy, storage, and indoor and outdoor space.
-385.3m of communal residential open space is provided to Level 2, and 64.7m at Level 24.
-This is in excess of the ADG requirement for a space equivalent to 25% of the site, providing a space equivalent to 27.6% of the site.
-Principle 7: Safety The proposal is considered to provide appropriate safety for occupants and the public for the following reasons: Surveillance of the private and public communal open spaces from residential balconies and windows above; Retail and residential lobby activation; and Clear sight lines and activation of the proposed through site link.
+396m 2 of communal residential open space is provided to Level 2, and 75m 2 at Level 24.
+This is in excess of the ADG requirement for a space equivalent to 25% of the site, providing a space equivalent to Duin sin la Zu 28.8% of the site.
+Principle 7: Safety The proposal is considered to provide appropriate safety for occupants and the public for the following reasons: Surveillance of the private and public communal open spaces from residential balconies and windows above; Retail and residential lobby activation; and Clear sight lines and activation of the proposed through-site link.
 Principle 8: Housing Diversity and Social Interaction The design responds to the social context and needs of the local community in terms of lifestyle, affordability, and access to social facilities.
 The proposal optimises the provision of housing to suit the local need, delivering residential and commercial accommodation close to public transport links, services, and facilities.
 Principle 9: Aesthetics The composition of building textures, materials, and colours reflect the use, internal design, and structure of the resultant buildings.
 The proposed towers are considered to aesthetically respond to the environment and context, contributing in an appropriate manner to the desired future character of the area.